dieperid/calendar/README.md

 # calendar
 C program to show a calendar on the linux terminal
+    The "myNotes" file it's the documentation  that i taked when i was learning C.
+    The file is in french.

 ## How to use it
 You need to have the file "calendar" it's the binary of the C file.